macintacos/macintacos.github.io/content/posts/work-in-progress/index.md

 ---
-title: The macinplanck; My EZ Planck Configuration
+title: My EZ Planck Configuration - The macinplanck
 date: 2020-01-01
 slug: macinplanck-configuration
 tags: ['post', 'qmk']
 ---

-I've gotten a new keyboard; a keyboard that I had scoffed at using not too long ago because "lol where's all the keys?".
+As a christmas gift to myself, I decided to get a new keyboard; a keyboard that I had scoffed at using not too long ago because "lol where's all the keys?".
 That keyboard is the [Planck EZ Glow](https://ergodox-ez.com/pages/planck).
-This post is to describe how I have it setup, not to give a whole backstory as to why I decided to get it (that's for me and my journal to know, tyvm).
-I will be affectionately referring to my keyboard as the **macinplanck** from here on out.
+This post is to describe how I have it setup, not to give a whole backstory as to why I decided to get it (that's for me and my journal to know, thank you very much).
+I affectionately refer to my keyboard as the **macinplanck**.

 Some front-matter before I get into things:

-- Currently, I've done nothing everything through [the Oryx configurator online](https://configure.ergodox-ez.com/); I know that macros and such exist in QMK, and I fully understand that there are some things that I describe that could be accomplished more efficiently via editing the `keymap.c` directly, I just didn't have the time (nor the patience) to get into that this time around.
 - I've been getting more and more into Vim, which is what inspired me to set up the keyboard the way that I did.
+- I use a Mac, so there are a bunch of mappings that I describe later that are only relevant for that OS.
+If you decide to duplicate this mapping, keep that in mind.
+- Currently, I've configured everything through [the Oryx configurator online](https://configure.ergodox-ez.com/); I know that more advanced macros and such exist in QMK, and that there are some things that I describe below that could be more efficiently accomplished via editing the `keymap.c` directly, I just didn't have the time (nor the patience) to get into that this time around.

 ## Links and Resources